 Our Residents

-The Central Washington Family Medicine Residency Program recruits a diverse group of resident physicians.
-These self-directed learners bring a wide range of experience, and interests to the residency program as well as divergent goals for future practice plans.
+The Central Washington Family Medicine Residency Program recruits resident physicians who reflect the community we serve.
+These self-directed learners bring a wide range of experiences, and interests to the residency program as well as divergent goals for future practice plans.
 Our residency demographic includes both Allopathic and Osteopathic residents, many of whom have a strong desire to serve rural and underserved urban patient populations on the West Coast.

 Our Commitment to Excellence